ECE Senior Design students develop aids for competitive swimmers

 - Course director P. Scott Carney noted that the projects were creative and professionally.

-In fall 2011, a local swim coach approached ECE Associate Professor Paul Scott Carney about a need he saw for a low-cost device that would give swimmers real-time feedback about their swim speed while they were in a pool.
+In fall 2011, a local swim coach approached ECE Associate Professor Scott Carney about a need he saw for a low-cost device that would give swimmers real-time feedback about their swim speed while they were in a pool.
 Carney brought this problem to the students in his spring 2012 ECE 445: Senior Design course.
 Four groups of students took up the challenge.

 It was important that swimmers could see the pacing aid while they were in the pool.